AMStephens/Udacity-Pipeline-Project/README.md

 ```
 make all
 ```
-If this stage has been sucessful you should have an output like this:
+If this stage has been successful you should have an output like this:
 ![makeall output](https://user-images.githubusercontent.com/71175451/234250207-a8a1ab09-a088-441b-8cfc-59fb6bcac24f.PNG)

 ### 2. Test run the app